How to Cook Brown Rice

 Notes

-- You can store leftover cooked rice in your refrigerator for up to 2 days.
-Reheat the rice to steaming hot before serving.
+- To Store:ย Promptly store leftover cooked brown rice in the refrigerator for up to 2 days.

 Thank you.
 I am anxious to try this.